kebag-logics/pipewire/src/modules/module-avb/doc/INSTALL.md

-# pipewire-avb Getting started
+# PipeWire-avb Getting started

 ## Prerequisites

-During the installation, it is assumed that a reliable connection to internet is available.ba
+During installation, it is assumed that a reliable Internet connection is available.

 ### Hardware

 * Intel Network Interface:
   * i210 (TESTED)
   * i226 (NOT TESTED)
-* x86 platform with as many powerfull core as possible, tested with *SMT* and *hyperthreading*
+* x86 platform with as many powerful cores as possible, tested with *SMT* and *hyperthreading*
 * More than 8GB RAM
 * More than 60GB SSD disk space